b1mind/night-mind-theme/README.md

 ## Night Mind

-Tis will be a collection of custom remakes on favorite dark themes
+This will be a collection of custom remakes on favorite dark themes

 ### Stuff to remove \*(old)